 Abhishek Chaubey

 Abhishek Chaubey is an Indian director, best known for Tamil cinema.
-Abhishek Chaubey began their career in 2006.
+Abhishek Chaubey began their career in 2006 and has been a prominent figure in the industry for over 20 years.
 With 30 credits to their name and an average audience rating of 6.9, Abhishek Chaubey remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Abhishek Chaubey's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones